 I'm all about adding melted butter to the top of my piece.
 You can also add some protein to this side dish by adding some sour cream and bacon bits right on top, too!

 What does corn casserole pair well with?

 Honestly, anything.
-Cornbread casserole or corn pudding goes well with pork, chicken, beef - you name it!
+Cornbread casserole or corn pudding goes well with smoked chili, pork, chicken, beef - you name it!
 You can also use it to pair with soups and salads as well.

 I tend to make this a lot for Thanksgiving, Christmas, and other holidays, and it's always the perfect comfort food that just fits well with anything.
 Trust me.
 Just make it, and people will love it!